Manual (English)

 - Statement of courses completed that includes the results of the degree (academic transcript).

-c) For Doctorate applications:
+b) For Doctorate applications:

 - Copy of university degree(s) or certificate(s);